D35 motorway (Czech Republic): Chronology

 Originally, the D35 motorway from Hradec Králové to Lipník nad Bečvou was planned.
 However, in 1987, it was decided to build the R35 expressway instead of the motorway and to extend its route to Liberec.
 The rest of the R35 expressway is classified as a Class I road for motor vehicles.

-Currently, the section of the D35 motorway Mohelnice - Olomouc - Lipník nad Bečvou is in operation with a break near Křelov near Olomouc.
+Currently, the section of the D35 motorway Mohelnice - Olomouc - Lipník nad Bečvou is in operation.
 A section of the former R35 Liberec - Turnov expressway is also in operation, but it has not been classified as a motorway and since 1 January 2016 has been an I/35 road.

 On 27 November 2009, the section Sedlice - Opatovice nad Labem was put into operation with a length of approximately 3.5 km.
 The three-storey Opatovice interchange is one of the largest intersections in the Czech Republic.
-The last of the interchange sections around Hradec Kralove were completed in December 2021.
+The last of the interchange sections around Hradec Králové were completed in December 2021.

 On 15 December 2021, the Opatovice nad Labem - Časy section of the motorway was put into operation.
 This, together with the opening of other sections of the D11 motorway, enabled the transfer of transit from Svitavy in the direction of Prague, Jičín and Jaroměř outside Hradec Králové.
 The connecting section to Ostrov was opened a year later, in December 2022.

+In Olomouc, a 3.1 km realignment called the Northern Connection bridged the gap between the Lipník nad Bečvou - Olomouc section, connecting with the D35 section between Olomouc and Mohelnice, grade separating traffic to Olomouc.
+This link was opened to traffic on 20 November 2025.
+This section removed the break near Křelov near Olomouc.

 Future development

 ŘSD envisions several sections of the D35 to continue into the direction of Liberec.
 A 10.45 km long section between is under construction since November 2023, and is set to be opened in 2025.
 More sections are in planning.

 The motorway also has several lengthy sections in construction and in planning between Hradec Králové and Olomouc.
 A 7 km long section between Ostrov - Vysoké Mýto is in construction, and is planned to be open for operation for 2026.
 Also in construction and planned for opening with the section, is the very short 0.5 km Homole tunnel under a 307 metre hill.

 Other sections on that stretch in construction include Vysoké Mýto - Džbánov, a 5.95 km long section, in construction since November 2023 and planned for a 2025 opening; Džbánov - Litomyšl, a 8 km long section, where Budimex began construction in April 2024, and the opening is planned for 2027, with the section Janov - Opatovec planned for a December 2025 opening.

-In Olomouc, a 3.1 km realignment called the Northern Connection will bridge the gap between the Lipník nad Bečvou - Olomouc section, connecting with the D35 section between Olomouc and Mohelnice, grade separating traffic to Olomouc.
-This link is under construction and will be complete on 20 November 2025.
-This section will remove the break near Křelov near Olomouc.